teusH/MySense/README.md

 * Install the software on e.g. the Raspberry Pi 3 on a new user e.g. `ios` in the directory e.g. `MySense`.
 Use `INSTALL.sh` to install all dependencies and startup scripts.
 * Configure MySense.conf using MySense.conf.example as a lead.
 * Test one by one the input and output scripts in the python debugger as standalone e.g. `pdb MySDS011.py`.
 Once this is tested, go to the next step.
-* Run Mysense as follows `python MySense.py` and you will see all output on your screen.
+* command line start and control (<cntrlZ> followed by kill %1 will stop the process): Run Mysense as follows `python MySense.py` and you will see all output on your screen.
 * If you use a tiny display: start the display server: `python MyDisplayServer.py start`
-* Start up MySense: `python MySense.py start`
+* Start as daemon process.
+Start up MySense: `python MySense.py start` When first started make sure you configure console output channel, logging to stdout or stderr and logging debug level.

 If needed See the README files and documentation files in `docs` for more detailed info.